weefbellington/screenplay/README.md

 ###Prologue

 Screenplay is a minimalist framework for building Android applications, powered by Square's [Flow](http://corner.squareup.com/2014/01/mortar-and-flow.html).
-Instead of Fragments and Dialogs, Screenplay provides `Scenes`.
-In a Screenplay application, **everything is built from simple Views**, which are associated with Scenes on the backstack.

-Transitions between Scenes may be animated, similar to Fragment or Activity transitions.
-But unlike Fragments or Activities, Scenes are lightweight objects that do not require any special voodoo to create.
-Each scene is just a POJO (Plain Old Java Object).
-Just create `new Scene(...)`, pass it some arguments, and you're good to go.
+Screenplay is designed to:

+- Remove the need for complex, monolithic UI elements (Activities, Fragments, Dialogs)
+- Replace them with small, reusable elements (Scenes) built out of simple Views
+- Provide an abstraction over the View lifecycle, with scene transitions and clear entry/exit points for each scene
+- Make it easy to pass data between different parts of the application, without having to serialize it into an intermediate representation

+A normal Android application has several layers of UI.
+An application may have multiple Activities, which are arranged in a navigation stack.
+Each Activity may have one or more Fragments, which also may have their own backstack.
+There are also Dialogs, which do not operate on a backstack but are used to display modal views.
+Each of these interact with the other parts in complex ways, and it is hard to pass information between them.

+A Screenplay application does away with these layers and replaces them with a single unifying metaphor, the Scene.
+An application consists of a single Activity and a backstack of Scenes, each of which contains a View.
+The View is created when the Scene is set up and destroyed when the Scene is torn down.

-A scene's lifecycle is also easy to understand.
-A incoming scene is created in three discrete
+A Scene's lifecycle is easy to understand.
+A incoming scene is handled in three discrete phases:
-phases:

 1. The `Scene` creates its View, which is attached to a parent ViewGroup
-2. Scene `Components` apply initialization behaviors
+2. Scene `Components` are notified of initialization
 3. A `Transformer` plays animations between the incoming and outgoing scene.

-An outgoing scene is created in a similar way:
+An outgoing scene handled in a similar way:

-1. The `Transformer` signals that the animation is complete
+1. The `Transformer` plays an animation between the incoming and outgoing scene
-2. The `Components` apply teardown behaviors
+2. The `Components` are notified of teardown
 3. The `Scene` removes its View, which is detached from the parent ViewGroup

 These steps are applied by the `Screenplay` object, which acts as a simple controller for your